 Like Fougeron, Earnest believes that small, independent breweries are in the most danger right now, especially if taprooms have to remain closed for a while.
 Being able to sell to stores like H-E-B and Specs is what’s keeping Copperhead alive.

 “It’s helping us keep going,” he said.
 “I don’t think we would be able to, honestly, if we didn’t have that.
 I think we’d have to close down.”

 Article via Jamie Swinnerton of the Houston Chronicle.
 For the full article visit-

 Subscribe To Our Blog

-Stay up to date with everything local in and around Montgomery County.
+Stay up to date with everything local in and around Montgomery and North Harris County.

-Sign up for our FREE monthly email newsletter to receive our latest LOCAL LIVING GUIDE, 31 THINGS TO DO GUIDE, SEASONAL RESTAURANT AND BUSINESS GUIDE, and latest info about LOCAL BUSINESSES.
+Sign up for our FREE monthly email newsletter to receive our latest LOCAL LIVING GUIDES, SEASONAL RESTAURANT AND BUSINESS GUIDE, and latest info about LOCAL BUSINESSES.

-Learn about where to EAT, SHOP and LIVE LOCAL in and around Montgomery County.
+Learn about where to EAT, SHOP and LIVE LOCAL in and around Montgomery and North Harris County.
 In our e-newsletter, you will receive local information on Restaurants, Businesses, Events, Coupons, and Living guides.